epiphyt/embed-privacy/README.md

-# Two Click Embed
+# Embed Privacy

-Two Click Embed prevents from loading external embeds directly and lets the user control which one should be loaded.
+Embed Privacy prevents from loading external embeds directly and lets the user control which one should be loaded.

 ## Currently supported embeds